Plant Talk 4: Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.

 Hello plant enthusiasts!

-Wow is spring ever springing in southern Appalachia…i have been busy as a bee with this online class, expanding the botanical survey on the sanctuary land where i have an office, doing a bunch of gardening and working for Plants and Healers International and United Plant Savers.
-Still on the search for Morel Mushrooms (Morchella spp.) the most choice fungi of Spring though a friend recently gifted me a few.
+Wow is spring ever springing in southern Appalachia! i have been busy as a bee with this online class, expanding the botanical survey on the sanctuary land where i have an office, doing a bunch of gardening and working for the American Herbalists Guild, International Herb Symposium, Medicine’s from the Earth Conference, North Carolina Arboretum and United Plant Savers.
+Still on the search for Morel mushrooms (Morchella spp.) the most choice fungi of Spring.
 Dryad’s Saddle (Polyporus squamosus) is another second prize fungus people are also finding out in the woods.
 Have you noticed any interesting fungi out and about?

-Since last class i have noticed the following things continuing or starting to bloom: Iris (Iris cristata and Iris spp.), Azaleas (Rhododendron spp.), Bachelor’s Buttons (Centaurea cyanus), Bellworts (Uvularia spp.), Black Locust (Robinia pseudoacacia), Blue Cohosh (Caulophyllum thalictroides), Buckeye/Horsechestnut (Aesculus spp.), Buttercups (Ranunculus spp.), Chokeberry (Aronia sp.), Clematis spp.(as seen in the pic above), Columbine (Aquilegia sp.), Comfrey (Symphytum officinale), Dwarf Larkspur (Delphinium tricorne), Fern Leaf Phacelia (Phacelia bipinnatifida), Fire Pink (Silene virginica), Firethorn (Pyracantha sp.)
-Fleabane (Erigeron spp.), Fringe Tree (Chionanthus sp.), Goldenseal (Hydrastis canadensis), Hawthorn (Crataegus spp.), Japanese Honeysuckle (Lonicera japonica), Lupines (Lupinus spp.), Phlox spp., Pawpaw (Asimina triloba), Princess Tree (Paulownia tomenetosa), Ragworts (Packera spp.), Red Hot Poker (Kniphofia uvaria), Red Tip Photinia (Photinia sp.), Rugosa Rose (Rosa rugosa), Sanicles (Sanicula spp.), Sarsaparilla (Aralia nudicaulis), Skip Laurel (Prunus laurocerasus), Silverbell (Halesia sp.), Solomon’s Plume (Maianthemum racemosum), Speedwells (Veronica spp.), Spotted Geranium (Geranium maculatum), Stone Crop (Sedum ternatum) Sweet Cicely (Osmorhiza claytonii), Trilliums (Trillium spp.), various Violets (Viola spp.), Valerian (Valeriana officinalis), Vetches (Vicia spp.), Weigelia sp.
-Wild Black Cherry (Prunus serotina), and Wild Comfrey (Cynoglossum virginianum).
+Since last class i have noticed the following things continuing or starting to bloom: Azaleas (Rhododendron spp.), Bachelor’s Buttons (Centaurea cyanus), Bellworts (Uvularia spp.), Blue Cohosh (Caulophyllum thalictroides), Buttercups (Ranunculus spp.), Chokeberry (Aronia sp.), Clematis spp., Columbine (Aquilegia sp.), Cress (Barbarea sp.), Dwarf Larkspur (Delphinium tricorne), Fern Leaf Phacelia (Phacelia bipinnatifida), Fire Pink (Silene virginica), Firethorn (Pyracantha sp.)
+Fleabane (Erigeron spp.), Forget me Not (Myosotis spp.), Fringe Tree (Chionanthus sp.), Goldenseal (Hydrastis canadensis), Hawthorn (Crataegus spp.), Iris (Iris cristata and Iris spp.), Japanese Honeysuckles (Lonicera spp.), Lord and Ladies (Arum italicum), Lousewort (Pedicularis spp.), Mache (Valerianella sp.), Phlox spp., Pawpaw (Asimina triloba), Plantain (Plantago spp.), Princess Tree (Paulownia tomenetosa), Red Tip Photinia (Photinia sp.), Rhubarb (Rheum sp.), Rugosa Rose (Rosa rugosa), Spotted Geranium (Geranium maculatum), Stone Crop (Sedum ternatum) Sweet Cicely (Osmorhiza claytonii), Trilliums (Trillium spp.), various Violets (Viola spp.), Valerian (Valeriana officinalis), Vetches (Vicia spp.), Weigelia sp., Wild Black Cherry (Prunus serotina), Wild Comfrey (Cynoglossum virginianum), Wisteria (Wisteria spp.) and Yellow Archangel (Lamium galeobdolon).
 How many plants mentioned above do you have in your area or how many do you recognize by name?
 If you know most of these plants do you also know what families they belong to?
 What’s blooming around you?
 Do you have something to contribute to the list that is blooming now in your area?
 Any gaps in your knowledge are some opportunities to explore more!
 See the following photo album to see most of them as well as some other items of ethnobiological interest!

 Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.